Surströmming: European Union

 Due to being made from herring from the Baltic Sea, surströmming today contains higher levels of dioxins and PCBs than permitted in the EU.
-Sweden was granted exceptions to these rules from 2002 to 2011, and a renewal of the exceptions was then applied for.
-Producers have said that if the application is denied they will only be allowed to use herring less than 17 cm long, which contain lower levels, and which will affect the availability of herring.
+Sweden was granted exceptions to these rules from 2002 to 2011 and then applied for a renewal of the exceptions.
+Producers have said that if the application is denied, they will only be allowed to use herring less than 17 cm long, as those contain lower levels, which will affect the availability of herring.

-Surströmming challenge

-Since gaining notoriety as one of the world's smelliest foods, surströmming has become the focus of a number of "challenge" videos on YouTube and other platforms where people uninitiated to the food show themselves opening a can for the first time, usually to visceral reaction, and then try to eat the fish without additional preparation.
-Often the videos show the participants gagging, swearing, holding their nose, or vomiting.
-The videos have been criticized for not following the normal preparation methods, which include opening the can outdoors and/or underwater, gutting the fish and removing the backbone, and serving with tunnbröd and other accoutrements to make a surströmmingsklämma.

 German eviction

-In 1981, a German landlord evicted a tenant without notice after the tenant spread surströmming brine in the apartment building's stairwell.
-When the landlord was taken to court, the court ruled that the termination was justified when the landlord's party demonstrated their case by opening a can inside the courtroom.
-The court concluded that it "had convinced itself that the disgusting smell of the fish brine far exceeded the degree that fellow-tenants in the building could be expected to tolerate".
+In 1981, a landlord evicted a tenant without notice after the tenant intentionally spread surströmming brine in the apartment building's stairwell on the night of 24–25 December.
+The matter was brought to court due to the tenant disputing the validity of the eviction's reasoning.
+In January 1984, the regional court of Cologne ruled that the termination was justified after the landlord's party demonstrated their case by opening a can inside the courtroom.
+The ruling cited a violation of the tenant agreement per § 573 Bürgerliches Gesetzbuch, stating that the court "had convinced itself that the disgusting smell of the fish brine far exceeded the degree that fellow-tenants in the building could be expected to tolerate".

 Airline bans

 In April 2006, several major airlines (such as Air France, British Airways, Finnair, and KLM) banned the fish, claiming that the pressurised cans of fish are potentially explosive.
-The sale of the fish was subsequently discontinued in Stockholm's international airport.
+The sale of the fish was subsequently discontinued at Stockholm Arlanda Airport.
 Those who produce the fish have called the airlines' decision "culturally illiterate", claiming that it is a "myth that the tinned fish can explode".

-Protests in Hong Kong

-During March 2018 Hong Kong by-elections, the returning officer Amy Chan Yuen-man had disqualified two localist candidates Ventus Lau and James Chan Kwok-keung.
-Lau visited the Home Affairs Department of Sha Tin District Office in person asking for a meeting with Chan.
-Lau had brought a can of surströmming and opened it in public.
-Lau said that he would like Chan to sense that the Hong Kong people are facing an entirely rotten election system.
-Lau launched an appeal to the Court, which ruled that Chan's decisions were not justified.

 Museum

 On 4 June 2005, the first surströmming museum in the world was opened in Skeppsmalen, 20 km south-east of Örnsköldsvik, a town at the northern end of the High Coast.
-The name of the museum is "Fiskevistet" (translated as 'The Fish Encampment').
+The name of the museum is Fiskevistet (translated as 'The Fish Encampment').